 Except as required under U.S. tax laws, the Company does not provide for U.S. taxes on the undistributed earnings of its foreign subsidiaries.
 With the enactment of the H.R.1 (commonly referred to as the Tax Cuts and Jobs Act of 2017 (the "TCJA")), the Company is required to treat the undistributed earnings and profits of its foreign subsidiaries accumulated through a measurement period that should not extend more than one year beyond the date of the enactment of the TCJA as if they were repatriated to the U.S., and pay a current U.S. tax amount as a result of such "deemed" repatriation.
-The Company's tax expense for the year ended December 31, 2017 includes a provisional amount for such taxes, which the Company intends to pay in eight annual interest-free installments, as permitted under the TCJA.
-The Company has not recorded any provision for potential foreign withholding taxes that otherwise may be payable if it were to repatriate such earnings, since the Company does not intend to repatriate such amounts.
+The Company's tax expense for the year ended December 31, 2017 included a provisional amount for such taxes.
+The Company has not recorded any provision for potential deferred U.S. income taxes or foreign withholding taxes that otherwise may be payable if it were to repatriate such earnings, since the Company does not intend to repatriate such amounts.